Processors reference

 $1***$2

-Example of partial string redaction
+Example of string redaction for a user identification number

 This example redacts a Social Security number and retains the last four digits.